-- to save the Fraser Delta mudflats in British Columbia and focused national and international attention on the Roberts Bank Terminal 2 the Fraser River. - 2.
+- Birds Canada has convened a unified voice for nature in the campaign to save the Fraser Delta mudflats in British Columbia and focused national and international attention on the Roberts Bank Terminal 2 port development issue.
+This area is of critical importance to Western Sandpipers and other wildlife, and to maintaining the overall health of the Fraser River. - 2.
 Stewardship surveys increased the understanding among all stakeholders at the Pointe Sapin and Escuminac beaches in New Brunswick to the benefit of Piping Plovers.
-These hard-to-reach officers, conduct beach cleanup days, and post signs made by local students to remind people to protect their beaches.
+These hard-to-reach communities have stepped up to work side-by-side with conservation officers, conduct beach cleanup days, and post signs made by local students to remind people to protect their beaches.